 Anna joined Sunbridge Institute as Director of Education in 2012.
 Previously, she taught as a class teacher at Green Meadow Waldorf School for five years and served there as a mentor on the Teacher Development Committee; she also worked with that school’s administrator on curriculum-related projects and offered teacher support.
 A student of anthroposophy for many years, Anna lectures about Waldorf Education throughout the country and is the lead instructor for Sunbridge’s “Waldorf Weekend” workshops.
 Prior to her work in Waldorf Education, Anna had a career in commercial real estate finance at JP Morgan Investment Management.
 She has a bachelor’s degree in Geography from UC Berkeley and a master’s in Elementary Education from Sunbridge College.
 Anna and her husband are parents of two young daughters, both of whom are Waldorf school students.

-Sunbridge welcomed Penelope as our Admissions and Summer Series Coordinator in 2017.
+Sunbridge welcomed Penelope to its administrative team in 2017.
 A songwriter and classically trained singer and pianist, Penelope cut her musical teeth in the many performances she participated in at Green Meadow Waldorf School, where she was a student from third through twelfth grade.
 Following her Green Meadow graduation, Penelope went on to further hone her musical prowess at Ithaca College, from which she earned a Bachelor of Music in Vocal Performance.
 Upon graduation, she developed outstanding interpersonal and customer service skills as an administrative support person for an Ithaca community arts partnership and as a senior sales associate and buyer for a popular consignment shop.
 When not in her Sunbridge office, Penelope provides private voice and piano instruction to children and adults, and performs in local venues.
 Penelope’s understanding of—and genuine appreciation for—Waldorf Education shines through in her conversations with prospective Sunbridge students, and we are very happy to have her represent our Institute.

 Molly joined Sunbridge’s development department in 2018 and comes with years of professional experience in fundraising and in executive coaching.
 As Development Manager and Special Events Logistics Specialist for a non-profit foundation, Molly forged partnerships with grassroots organizations, volunteers, and large corporations and oversaw large-scale events and fundraising plans.
 As Director of Development and Programming and Director of Client Relations for a corporation providing international corporate consulting and private coaching, she developed and implemented strategic partnerships and marketing strategies and led corporate and private coaching sessions around the globe.
 She also successfully built her own private coaching practice.
 In addition to her work for Sunbridge, Molly is currently engaged in a yoga teacher training and a holistic health coaching program with a focus on food as medicine.
 She holds a BA in political science from Rutgers University and is a Waldorf parent who loves cooking, being in nature, and spending time with her nine-year-old.